opsline/chef-opsline-chef-backup/README.md

 ------------
 - Cron jobs use chef's embedded ruby, expected in /opt/chef/embedded/bin
 - Create a chef client for backup/restore purposes (with admin privileges)
-- Create a databag called 'knife_cert' with item 'client' containing the backup client cert (see below)
+- Create a databag called 'chef-backup' with item 'backup_client' containing the backup client cert (see below)

 Usage
 -----